Navigate all your data visually using Metrics and events and without needing to know how to write NRQL-format queries.

 Need to perform a more detailed search?
 Read how to query your data.
+If you haven't already, create your free New Relic account below to start monitoring your data today.

 Do you research the state of your systems?
 Do you need to plan resources, identify and respond to incidents, or troubleshoot faulty behaviors?
 Metrics and events makes it easy to identify, fetch and visualize the data you are looking for through visual menus, without ever using NRQL or building queries.